n4thal/djangoskeleton/README.md

-# Blog Website
+# Personal Branding Website

-This is a Portfolio & Blog -Website created using Django Web Framework.
+This is a Portfolio & Blog - Website created using Django Web Framework.

 ## Features